Fifth teen convicted of killing Keon Lincoln

 The court was told the 16-year-old was recorded on CCTV armed with a large knife as Keon was attacked.

-The trial heard Keon was attacked outside his home in a "short and brutal" attack on 21 January.
+The trial heard Keon was fatally wounded outside his home in a "short and brutal" attack on 21 January.

-The schoolboy was repeatedly stabbed by a group who got out of a stolen car and chased him.
+He was repeatedly stabbed by a group who got out of a stolen car and chased him.
 He was then shot in the stomach as he lay on the ground, the court was told, and died two hours later at Birmingham Children's Hospital.

+Prosecutors said a stolen Ford S-Max, which had a false registration plate, was used.
+It later crashed on Wheeler Street, Birmingham, where investigators found forensic evidence including a hunting knife.

+The court was told Donaldson had bought about a dozen knives online in the months before the killing, including one found in the stolen car bearing Keon's blood.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk